 The twin bisexual crescents, or moons, were introduced at a later stage to get away from the pink triangle that was used by the Nazis in the war. .

 The idea was to remove any negative connotations.

 And the dreams that you dare to dream really do come true

 For the benefit of web designers or anyone using Adobe Photoshop, here are the hex and RGB colour codes for the bi flag which you have been looking for.

 Pink is #ff0080 (255, 0, 128)

 Blue is #0000ff (0,0,255)

-The precise proportions of the oblong banner were not specified in the original design.
+The precise proportions of the oblong flag or banner were not specified in the original design.
 However, most feel that two x three or three x five are about right.
 In the same fashion, the width of the 3 stripes are usually in the ratio of two x one x two.
 In print versions, it is fine for the 3 colours to blend into one another.
 This is how sexuality is in real life.